 possesses a doctorate degree in psychology from a program in clinical psychology of an educational institution accredited by an organization recognized by the Council for Higher Education Accreditation, formerly the Council on Post-Secondary Accreditation; or

-is in a national register of health service providers in psychology which the Commissioner of Social Security deems appropriate; and
+is listed in a national register of health service providers in psychology that the Commissioner of Social Security deems appropriate; and

-possesses two years of clinical experience as a psychologist, at least one year of which is post masters degree, and who is a member of a DDS or SSA team that makes disability determinations.
+possesses two years of supervised clinical experience as a psychologist in health service, at least one year of which is post master’s degree.

-A medical advisor is an acceptable medical source who is not an MC or PC.
-Currently, this includes:
+An MA is an acceptable medical source who is not an MC or PC.

 Licensed optometrists, for impairments of visual disorders only (except, in the United States Virgin Islands, licensed optometrists, for the measurement of visual acuity and visual fields only).